I have a riddle for you.

 If you’re looking for a cleanser that gets the job done quickly and gently, this is hard to beat.
 But, if you like your skincare products to come with bells and whistles, this will leave you wanting for more.

 When it comes to cleansing, Niod Low-Viscosity Cleansing Ester goes back to basics.
-The slippery, slightly oil-like texture doesn’t feel particular luxurious and the scent… Well, there’s no way around this.
-It stinks.
+The slippery, slightly oil-like texture doesn’t feel particular luxurious and the scent… Well, it stinks.